-- 3.1 The site has a number of features, constraints and opportunities to take account of when considering potential development (see Figure 2, Constraints and opportunities plan, p7): - The allocated site area extends to approximately 5.2 ha (12.85 acres); - The site is a flat field on the flood plain of the rivers Spey and Calder, visually prominent when approaching Newtonmore from the south-west.
-The land, currently used for grazing, slopes very gradually towards the south-east; - The site is bounded by the A86 road to the north-west and north-east and by Station Road further down its north-eastern boundary; - Scattered housing of mixed age and architecture lie beyond the A86 on rising wooded ground.
-Houses of mixed age and architecture wrap around the eastern corner of the site, interspersed with trees and garden planting; - Further along the south-eastern boundary, the field forming the site continues over the boundary and terminates at a roadside café and truck stop.
-A post and wire fence and access track runs along the south-western boundary, beyond which lie further fields;
+- 3.1 The site has a number of features, constraints and opportunities to take into account when considering potential development (see Fig 2, Constraints and opportunities plan, p6): - The site is approximately 11.94 ha (29.49 acres); - The site is a flat field on the flood plain of the rivers Spey and Calder, visually prominent when approaching Newtonmore from the south west.
+The land, currently used for grazing, slopes very gradually towards the south east: - The site is bounded by the A86 road and by Station Road further down its north eastern boundary; - Scattered housing of mixed age and design lie beyond the A86 on rising wooded ground.
+Houses of mixed age and design wrap around the eastern corner of the site, interspersed with trees and garden planting; - Further along the south eastern boundary, the field forming the site continues over the boundary and stops at a roadside café and truck stop.
+A post and wire fence and access track runs along the south western boundary, beyond which lie further fields; - The site is very open and exposed to the prevailing south westerly winds along this boundary, with no trees, hedges or similar vegetation present to limit this exposure.
+The only trees present on site comprise a triangular shaped group of mature pines on the north eastern boundary.